-- Finding a sleep routine that works for you takes time, not everything works for everyone; sleep routines are never a one-size-fits-all.
+- Finding a sleep routine that works for you takes time, and not everything works for everyone; sleep routines are not a one-size-fits-all.

 - If you continue to struggle with your sleep for prolonged periods and find that it is interfering with your day-to-day life, it is wise to seek professional help.
-Some outlets that can help you get your sleep under control are meditation specialists and sleep therapists.
-These methods may minimize the need to rely on medication.
+Meditation specialists and sleep therapists can help you get your sleep under control, and their methods may minimize or prevent your need to rely on medication.

-Overall, sleep is a crucial part of our life, so it’s important to establish a solid routine and adopt good habits that help achieve the best quality and quantity of sleep possible.
-And, with a little bit of practice, it’s possible to achieve that!
+Overall, sleep is a crucial part of our life, so it’s important to establish a solid routine and adopt good habits that help achieve the best quality and quantity of sleep.
+And, with a little bit of practice, it’s possible to achieve that.